-Milking by hand does require learning a certain technique to get the most milk from your dairy goat without hurting her milking parts.
+How to milk a goat by hand does require learning a certain technique to get the most milk from your dairy goat without hurting her milking parts or yourself.

+For people who have a lot of dairy goats, a portable milking machine may be more practical.
 However, milking a goat is a lot less intimidating than milking a cow and even young children can learn to be successful at this venture.

-Second, squeeze with your middle finger along with your ring finger and then your pinky in one smooth motion.
+Squeeze teats with your middle finger along with your ring finger and then your pinky in one smooth motion.

 Even the young can be involved with milking a goat.
 Since a mature doe typically weighs between 120 to 200 pounds, they're much easier to handle than a gigantic cow.

 Goats are milked twice a day - usually 12 hours apart.
 Milk will last a couple of weeks or 10 to 14 days in your refrigerator.

 The milk production of your dairy goats will vary, but a good sized doe (not a dwarf goat) in her prime will produce at least a gallon of milk per day.